e-mail: bok@dhit.pl

 • Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• Significant importance in advanced technologically fields – are used in HDD drives, electric motors, medical equipment or other highly developed apparatuses.
+• Significant importance in advanced technologically fields – are used in hard drives, electric motors, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: